 Confidentiality is essential for building a strong therapeutic relationship.
 Talk to your therapist about the platform you will use for your video calls and discuss any concerns you have about how secure it is.
 During sessions, turn off listening devices like virtual assistants Alexa and Siri.

 Unstable broadband connections can feel frustrating when screens freeze or sentences are missed.
 To avoid this, it can help if you are the only person in your home using the internet when you have therapy.
+Disconnect devices from the internet that you are not using.
 Check if your device’s software is up-to-date ahead of your session and close other windows or applications.
 Make a plan with your therapist about what happens if the internet connection drops.
 For example, you might continue on the phone.

 If you are a UKCP member and you would like more information about working with a client or service user remotely we have some resources to support you.